 Step 1: Verify Over-the-Range Microwave Dimensions

 Review the specifications for your over-the-range microwave oven and make sure it will fit in the space available.
-An OTR microwave must be installed so the top edge of the microwave is at least 66 inches above the floor and the bottom edge is at least 30 inches above the cooking surface.
+An OTR microwave must be installed so that the top edge of the microwave is at least 66 inches above the floor, and the bottom of the microwave is at least 30 inches above the cooking surface.
 The width of the cabinet should be equal to or slightly less than the width of the cabinet above the microwave.
 The adjacent wall cabinets and top cabinet should be 12 to 14 inches deep.